manuvind/AngelHack/README.md

 AngelHack
 =========

-Repo to store all code and scripts for our hackathon
+The real cool place to be a kid.
+Also, where the source for our hack will be.